 In this user guide, you will find detailed descriptions and examples that describe many common tasks that you can accomplish with Bokeh.
-To get started with Bokeh, you should first complete the steps described in Installing Bokeh.
+To get started with Bokeh, you should first completed the steps described in Installing Bokeh.

 See the First steps guides for quick tutorials that walk you through Bokeh’s basic functionalities and concepts.
 This is the easiest and quickest way to get going with Bokeh.